PeerJ/groupdocs-php/README.md

 With this tool, users can generate essential business documents on-the-fly by automatically merging their existing templates in a PDF or Microsoft Word format with data collected via online forms.
 [Learn more»](http://groupdocs.com/cloud/document-assembly-api)

 **GroupDocs.Signature for Cloud API**
 GroupDocs.Signature allows users to sign documents electronically directly from within your application or site.
-[Learn more»]
+[Learn more»](http://groupdocs.com/cloud/electronic-signature-api)
-<a href=”http://groupdocs.com/cloud/electronic-signature-api”>Learn more»</a>

 **GroupDocs.Comparison for Cloud API**
 With GroupDocs.Comparison, users can compare two versions of a PDF, Microsoft Word, Excel, PowerPoint, ODT, plain text or HTML documents on the web, without having to install the original software used to create the documents.
 [Learn more»](http://groupdocs.com/cloud/document-comparison-api)